Training Marine Propulsion: Propulsion system integration: Matching machinery and propeller (module 3)

 If the organisation you work for falls within the ambit of the CAO Metalektro, you might entitled to compensation from one of the A+O development funds.
 Please go to the website of A+O Metalektro (foundation for development by the social partners in Metalektro) if you are looking for more information.
 If your organisation falls within the ambit of the social partners in metalworking, you might be entitled to compensation from one of the OOM educational settlements.
 Please go to the website of OOM (schooling agency for the social partners in metalworking) if you want more information about these funds.

-Marine Propulsion Module 2: Diesel and other Marine Internal Combustion Engines (May 9 & 10, 2023)
+Marine Propulsion Module 2: Marine Internal Combustion Engines & emissions (10 & 11 April 2024)

 Please contact for more information Jeannette Lucas-Colijn, Training Manager at the NMT office via T +31 (0)88 44 51 043 or E email@example.com.